-When working with personal data, various considerations with regard to data protection, privacy regulations and ethical and scientifically responsible behaviour should play a role in the data management phase.
-This page provides an overview of the conditions researchers should be aware of for various tasks, like levels of sensitivity and general regulations for gathering, processing and storing data.
+When working with personal data, various considerations with regard to data protection, privacy regulations and ethical and scientifically responsible behavior should play a role in the data management phase.
+This page provides an overview of the conditions researchers should be aware of for various tasks, like levels of sensitivity and general regulations for gathering, processing, and storing data.

 UT privacy website: codes of conduct to be familiar with and comply with

 - Researchers processing personal data must be familiar with and comply with the VSNU code of conduct.